Airs Thursdays on FOX at 9pm in the UK

 - Suddenly, the ship starts being hit by something.
 Isaac theorizes it’s a dark matter storm.
 Very rare.
 Supremely dangerous.
 Pria appears, gives them a solution and it works.
 The Dark Matter is now visible.
 And EVERYWHERE.

 - The Orville is down a communications array.
 Pria suggests a Consortium base nearby where she has friends who can help.
 Kelly is furious.
-Ed doesn’t care and takes Pria to his favorite simulated environment.
+Ed doesn’t care and takes Pria to his favourite simulated environment.
 They kiss.

 - And then they wake up in bed.